silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-cad.md

 - Use vnc client eg. `tightvnc` to connect to the instance using the <IP addre>:1 and the passwd set by `vncpasswd`.
 - Now clone all the EDA tools from github in the root location eg. `/cad` and tech/pdk in `/tech`
 - Add all the env variables in `/etc/skel/.bashrc`
 - Create all users and setup each users.
-For creating batch users, see [this article](https://www.tecmint.com/create-multiple-user-accounts-in-linux/)
+For creating batch users, use ```newuser``` command, see [this article](https://www.tecmint.com/create-multiple-user-accounts-in-linux/)
 - **CREATE SNAPSHOT** to use it to replicate VMs

 **ALTERNATIVES**